Travel Management

 An expense claim is a document used to record and justify business expenses incurred by an employee during travel or in the course of professional activities.
 Its main purpose is to enable the employee to be reimbursed for these expenses by his or her employer.

 Expense claims are generally used in the business context when employees need to travel for meetings, conferences, training courses or customer visits.
-It can also be used for expenses related to meals, transportation, accommodation, parking, communication, etc.
+It can also be used for expenses related to meals, transportation, accommodation, parking, communications, etc.

 Why is it important to manage expense accounts properly?

-3. Financial transparency: Effective expense management provides a clear and transparent view of the expenses incurred by employees.
+Financial transparency: Effective expense management provides a clear and transparent view of the expenses incurred by employees.
 This facilitates financial decision-making and enables better allocation of company resources.

-4. Fairness and employee motivation: Effective expense management ensures that employees are reimbursed fairly and promptly for expenses incurred in the course of their work.
+Fairness and employee motivation: Effective expense management ensures that employees are reimbursed fairly and promptly for expenses incurred in the course of their work.
 This helps keep employees motivated and reinforces their commitment to the company.

 What types of expenses can be reimbursed by the company?